jjsilva4/merge-conflict-test/README.md

 3. Use the `git merge dev` to attempt a merge.
 Conflict should trigger
 4. Use a file editor tool to open conflicted file (or use preferred conflict resolution tool that is NOT GitKraken)
   - Index.md
-    - Accept the `dev` version of lines 25-27
+    - Accept the dev version of the Our Team section _(The founding was in 2020)_.
-    - Accept the `merge-conflict` version of lines 50-58
+    - Accept the merge-conflict version of About section _(I am not a cat)_.
     - Change line 6 from "Wonder Kraken" to "Keif Kraken"
   - reset.css
     - Accept `dev` version